japsuu/Korpi/README.md

 The full API Documentation is available on the [official API documentation](https://japsuu.github.io/Korpi/api/index.html) or inline from your favourite IDE.

-## Building from source
+## Cloning the source
-To build Korpi from source you just need to clone the git repo and open `Korpi.sln` in your favourite IDE.
+To clone the source of Korpi for development purposes, you just need to clone the git repo and open `Korpi.sln` in your favourite IDE.

 ```git
 git clone https://github.com/japsuu/Korpi   # Download source code from git